CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 	> cat gateway_id.txt
 	00000027EBBEDA21

-`cmd.sh` will also set the gateway id in the `gateway_conf.json` file: "gateway_ID" : "00000027EBBEDA21".
+`cmd.sh` will also set the gateway id in the `gateway_conf.json` file: `"gateway_ID" : "00000027EBBEDA21"`.

 Normally, the LoRa gateway starts automatically on boot.
-To verify that you have a running gateway, use option 3.
+To verify that you have a running gateway, use option `3`.

 	BEGIN OUTPUT
 	Check for lora_gateway process